bilgino/angularforddd/README.md

 resulting in loose coupling between the actual logic and the infrastructure logic.
 For more information about AOP in TypeScript please visit the following website: https://jaxenter.com/cross-cutting-concerns-angular-2-typescript-128925.html

-# Angular strategies
+# Angular core patterns

-Angular's core patterns such as modules, services, factories or components etc. encourages us to comply with the tactical patterns of
+Angular's core patterns such as modules, services, entities, factories etc. encourages us to comply with the domain-focused DDD principles.
-Domain-Driven Design.

 ## Modules